Durum Wheat Pasta

 Flavor Profile

 Clean, wheaty, and mild with a slight nuttiness from durum wheat.
-The texture is the star -- al dente pasta has a satisfying firmness with a slight snap at the center.
-The surface picks up sauces well, and the neutral flavor makes it a canvas for bold Mediterranean ingredients.
+The texture is the star -- al dente pasta has a satisfying firmness with a slight snap at the centre.
+The surface picks up sauces well, and the neutral flavour makes it a canvas for bold Mediterranean ingredients.

 The Science